- What Is Endpoint Detection and Response (EDR)?

 Step 2: Choose the Right EDR Solution

-Key features to look for when deciding on an effective EDR solution include threat protection and threat detection capabilities, investigation and response abilities, ease of deployment and management, and proof of performance.
+Key features to look for in an EDR solution include threat protection and detection capabilities, investigation and response abilities, ease of deployment and management, and proof of performance.

 Explore the differences between EDR and XDR: What is EDR vs. XDR?